Measurement-induced criticality in $\mathbb{Z}_2$-symmetric quantum automaton circuits: Entanglement Transition

 The second type of gate that appears in the unitary evolution part of the circuit is the CZ gate.
 This gate is diagonal in the computational basis, and assigns a $\pi$ phase to $|11\rangle$.
 Explicitly,

 In the circuit, we apply two layers of CZ gate in each time step.

 The randomly-applied composite measurements can be constructed by Clifford gates defined as $M_{L/R}^{\sigma}$ in Sec.~\ref{sec:QA}.
 We introduce the composite measurements into the circuit and define the measurement rate $p$ as the density of $M_{L/R}^{\sigma}$ in each measured layer.
 As we increase $p$ from $0$, the entanglement entropy decreases.
-Numerically, we observe an entanglement transition at $p_c=0.34$.
-As shown in Fig.~\ref{fig:EE_LA}, when $p<p_c$, the entanglement entropy has volume law scaling.
-The volume law coefficient decreases as we increase $p$.
+Numerically, we observe an entanglement transition at $p_c\approx 0.335$.
+The value of the critical point is consistent with that observed in the purification dynamics in Sec.~\ref{Sec: PT} and the classical bit-string dynamics in Appendix~\ref{Appendix: BAW}.
+As shown in Fig.~\ref{fig:EE_LA}, when $p<p_c$, the entanglement entropy has volume-law scaling.
+The volume-law coefficient decreases as we increase $p$.
 When $p\geq p_c$, Fig.~\ref{fig:EE_LA} indicates that the steady state entanglement scales logarithmically in the subsystem size.
 In our numerical simulations, we impose periodic boundary conditions and observe that

-where $\overline{\bullet}$ represents an ensemble average.
-This is interesting and is distinct from conventional measurement induced phase transitions in interacting systems, where an area law entangled phase appears for $p>p_c$.
-In our model, the area law phase is replaced by a critical phase with $\lambda_2(p)$ changing continuously with $p$.
+where the overbar represents an ensemble average.
+This is interesting and is distinct from conventional measurement-induced phase transitions in interacting systems, where an area-law entangled phase appears for $p>p_c$.
+In our model, the area-law phase is replaced by a critical phase with $\lambda_2(p)$ changing continuously with $p$.
 This critical phase is a special feature of the QA circuit with $\mathbb{Z}_2$ symmetry.
-As we will explain later, this is related to the underlying classical bit string dynamics with $\mathbb{Z}_2$ symmetry.
+As we will explain later, this is related to the underlying classical bit-string dynamics with $\mathbb{Z}_2$ symmetry.

-Besides the steady state, we also study the entanglement dynamics starting from an initial state $|\psi_0\rangle$.
-When $p<p_c$, $S_A(t)$ grows linearly at early times and saturates to a volume law entangled steady state, while for $p\geq p_c$ we observe a logarithmic entanglement growth before saturation,
+Aside from the steady state, we also study the entanglement dynamics starting from an initial state $|\psi_0\rangle$.
+When $p<p_c$, $S_A(t)$ grows linearly at early times and saturates to a volume-law entangled steady state, while for $p\geq p_c$ we observe a logarithmic entanglement growth before saturation,

 as shown in Fig. \ref{fig:EE_t}.
 Similar to $\lambda_2(p)$, $\lambda_1(p)$ also depends on $p$.
-We find that when $p=p_c$, $\lambda_2/\lambda_1=1.735$, while when $p>p_c$ and the circuit is measurement-dominated, the ratio is independent of $p$, with $\lambda_2/\lambda_1=2.0081$.
+We find that when $p=p_c$, $\lambda_2/\lambda_1=1.738$, while when $p>p_c$ and the circuit is measurement-dominated, the ratio is independent of $p$, with $\lambda_2/\lambda_1=2.009$.